Events In Review

 Find a Venue

-Case Study: Foo Fighters Celebrate 20th Anniversary at RFK Stadium
+Events in Review: Foo Fighters Celebrate 20th Anniversary at RFK Stadium

 RFK Stadium hosted the Foo Fighters’ 20th anniversary extravaganza on Saturday, July 4, 2015.
 The blockbuster announcement to play at RFK followed a Washington Post review of the band's intimate performance at the Black Cat in late October 2014.
 Dave McKenna writes, “The Foo Fighters could have gigged at RFK Stadium instead of spending the night at a cozy rock club.”